John Henry Osmeña: Political career

+Senator (1971–1972) and Martial Law years

-Running for the Senate in 1971, Osmeña was at the August 21, 1971 miting de avance of the Liberal Party in Plaza Miranda where two grenades exploded killing 11 and leaving several people wounded.
+Running for the Senate in 1971, Osmeña was at the August 21, 1971 miting de avance of the Liberal Party in Plaza Miranda, Quiapo, Manila where two grenades exploded killing 11 and leaving several people wounded.
 Both of Osmeña's legs were badly injured.
 He won a Senate seat in the 1971 election.

 When President Ferdinand Marcos declared martial law on September 23, 1972, Osmeña went on exile in the United States.
-After the assassination of former senator Benigno “Ninoy” Aquino on August 21, 1983, he was the among the first political exiles to return to the country to help in the fight against the Marcos dictatorship.
+After the assassination of former Senator Benigno “Ninoy” Aquino on August 21, 1983, he was among the first political exiles to return to the country to help in the fight against the Marcos dictatorship.

+Second Term as Senator

 He was appointed officer-in-charge of Cebu City after the 1986 People Power Revolution.
 He was again elected a senator in 1987 under the Lakas ng Bayan Coalition of President Corazon Aquino.

+1992 vice presidential election and Third Term as Senator

 In 1992, he ran for vice president under the Nationalist People's Coalition with businessman Eduardo Cojuangco Jr. as his running mate.
 He soon withdrew his candidacy and was replaced by Senator Joseph Estrada.
 He instead sought re-election as senator, and was elected for a three-year term.

+Member of the House of Representatives and Fourth Term as Senator

 He became the representative of the 3rd district of Cebu in 1995 before being elected as senator again in 1998.
 During this time, Osmeña gained the moniker, "The Lone Ranger".
 In 2001, during the impeachment trial of Joseph Estrada, he voted to prevent the presentation of an envelope believed to contain evidence that proves Estrada received bribe money.

 Osmeña ran and lost for senatorial re-election in 2004 and 2007.
 In 2004, Osmeña sued Governor Gwen Garcia for plunder.
 Osmeña ran for mayor of Cebu City in the 2010 Cebu City local elections but lost.
 He was elected as mayor of Toledo, Cebu, and served from 2013 to 2019.
 After that, he sought to represent Cebu's 3rd congressional district, but was defeated in 2019.